kassanj/novellia-pets/README.md

 Add Redis server-side in front of the database, targeting the dashboard stats and pet list endpoints, the routes doing the heaviest lifting.

 **Auth / Security / Compliance** -
 No auth layer currently exists, which is the most critical gap for a HIPAA-relevant app.
 Auth0 would be the first choice, providing MFA, Role-Based Access Control, and audit logging out of the box.
-Additional hardening would include encrypting data at rest, scoping all queries to the authenticated user, and short-lived tokens with refresh rotation.
+Additional safeguards would include encrypting data at rest, scoping all queries to the authenticated user, and short-lived tokens with refresh rotation.
 The data model would gain a User table with roles, and every resource would carry an owner_id foreign key.

 **Frontend Framework** -
 Migrate from Vite to Next.js.
 The current app is a pure client-side SPA, which has limitations at production scale.
 Next.js adds SSR and static generation for faster initial loads, along with file-based routing that scales more cleanly as the app grows.